mzlarsson/TappaDashboard/README.md

 It would be nice with a Dashboard without login for Tappa.
 Let's do some Selenium magic and a simple dashboard with flask.

+## How to use
+Simply update the `sync.env` files with your credentials and run `docker-compose up -d`.

 ## Licensing
 This code is published under the MIT license.